pdy/FollyScopeGuard/README.md

 # Why?

-I don't always need or want to deal with whole folly library, but still use few of its utilities.
+Folly's scope guard is usefull, but I don't want to deal with whole library when I only need this one module.

 # What is diffrent

-I want simple 'make' utilities so I added Makefiles for library and UTs.
+Building is simplify to just 'make'.
 Some headers are merged or removed in order to minimaze files number.

 # What I didn't change

 Unit tests.
-Modules needs to retain exact same mechanics as in folly library, so I make sure, that unit tests in unchanged form passes.
+Module needs to keep exact same mechanics as in folly library, so I make sure, that unit tests in unchanged form, passes.

 # Build